What is the purpose of ECSS?

 ECSS standards (European Cooperation for Space Standardization) are fundamental for ensuring consistency, safety, and reliability across European space programs.
 They provide a unified framework that aligns institutions, agencies, and private companies working in the space sector.

-Want to master ECSS standards and their real-world application in space projects?
+Want to master ECSS in real missions?

 Explore the ECSS Standards Course at SEAC